VivanPanda/arduinomap/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an improvement to ArduinoMap
 title: ''
 labels: ''
 assignees: ''

 ---

+Thank you for taking the time to make a feature request!
+Please fill out the necessary sections below to allow your issue to be processed quickly.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]